inouye-lab/starcraftimage/README.md

 [![License](https://img.shields.io/github/license/inouye-lab/starcraftimage)](https://github.com/inouye-lab/starcraftimage/blob/main/LICENSE)

 Welcome!
-This is the repository for the StarCraftImage dataset from the paper: [StarCraftImage: A Dataset For Prototyping Spatial Reasoning Methods For Multi-Agent Environments](https://openaccess.thecvf.com/content/CVPR2023/html/Kulinski_StarCraftImage_A_Dataset_for_Prototyping_Spatial_Reasoning_Methods_for_Multi-Agent_CVPR_2023_paper.html)
+This is the repository for the StarCraftImage dataset from the paper: [StarCraftImage: A Dataset For Prototyping Spatial Reasoning Methods For Multi-Agent Environments](https://openaccess.thecvf.com/content/CVPR2023/html/Kulinski_StarCraftImage_A_Dataset_for_Prototyping_Spatial_Reasoning_Methods_for_Multi-Agent_CVPR_2023_paper.html).
+This README has basic installation and quickstart usage but our project webpage has more documentation: [StarCraftImage project webpage](https://starcraftdata.davidinouye.com/).

 ## Installation